phucnguyen81/lab/README.md

 The Jenkinsfile is for Continuous Integration using Jenkins.

-- Configure a Jenkins project with:
+- Configure a Jenkins project:
     - Build triggers: Poll SCM every minute: `* * * * *`
     - Pipeline: `Pipeline script from SCM`
     - Repository: this repo
     - Branch: this branch
+    - Additional behaviors: Clean before check out
     - Script Path: Jenkinsfile
 - Make a change to this branch and commit
-- Wait a bit to verify that the job runs
+- Wait a bit to verify that the job has started